shurik179/personal-robotics-motor-controller/docs/index.rst

   undervoltage, and short circuit protection

 * Controlled by a host microcontroller  or single board computer such as Raspberry Pi using I2C interface.
-Micropython library is available
+MicroPython library is available

 All design files and software are available from the project |github| under open source license.

+This document describes version 2.0 of the project, released in April 2022.

 .. toctree::
     :caption: Table of Contents